robdunn4/QSpice/CBlock_Doc/README.md

 ## C-Block Basics #12

-A multi-client, multi-threading QSpice "Berkeley Sockets API" server suitable for running on a separate host.
+Multi-client, multi-threading QSpice "Berkeley Sockets API" servers suitable for running on a separate host.
 This builds on concepts from C-Block Basics #10 & #11.
-Now includes code for both C++ and Python servers.
+Now includes code for C++, Python, and Java servers.

 ### Files
 * CBlockBasics12.pdf (A “Berkeley Sockets API” Multi-Client Server)